ZijunGao/LinCDE/README.md

 <img src="man/figures/README-example-1.png" width="100%" style="display: block; margin: auto;" />

-For more examples, please see the vignette.
+For more examples, please see the vignette :)